giuseppeSilvestro/treehouse-medals/README.md

 ##Treehouse

-This repo is to practice terminal commands for Git
+This repo is for practicing terminal commands for Git